quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint measures the delays intentionally introduced between the time the packet with the largest packet number is received and the time an acknowledgment is sent.
-The endpoint encodes this delay in the Ack Delay field of an ACK frame; see {{frame-ack}}.
+The endpoint encodes this delay in the ACK Delay field of an ACK frame; see {{frame-ack}}.
 This allows the receiver of the ACK to adjust for any intentional delays, which is important for getting a better estimate of the path RTT when acknowledgments are delayed.
 A packet might be held in the OS kernel or elsewhere on the host before being processed.
-An endpoint MUST NOT include delays that it does not control when populating the Ack Delay field in an ACK frame.
+An endpoint MUST NOT include delays that it does not control when populating the ACK Delay field in an ACK frame.

 ### ACK Frames and Packet Protection